 Customer service policies CS P1 Customer service standards: deliver efficient, respectful, and solution-oriented customer service to maximise customer satisfaction and trust in our services.
 CS P2 Training: collaborate with service operators, ticket retailers, and customer experience staff in training of all staff involved in public transport delivery to provide outstanding customer service that builds trust with existing passengers and attracts new ones.
-CS P3 Personal items on public transport: permit passengers to travel with the following items: • Domestic pets: domestic pets can travel for free and only during off-peak times.
+CS P3 Personal items on public transport: permit passengers to travel with the following items: Domestic pets: domestic pets can travel for free and only during off-peak times.
 Pets must be fully enclosed in a suitable pet carrier, not a bag or backpack.
-The carrier must be on the passenger's lap to avoid being a tripping hazard. • Pushchairs and strollers • Service dogs • Suitcases • Wheelchairs • Scooters, skates and skateboards • Skis or snowboards • Foldable bikes Passengers are not permitted to bring the following items aboard: • Non-foldable bikes3 • Surfboards • Mobility/motorised scooters Passengers hold responsibility for the collection, storage and movement of their items on public transport.
+The carrier must be on the passenger's lap to avoid being a tripping hazard.
+Pushchairs and strollers Service dogs Suitcases Wheelchairs Scooters, skates and skateboards Skis or snowboards Foldable bikes Passengers are not permitted to bring the following items aboard: Non-foldable bikes3 Surfboards Mobility/motorised scooters Passengers hold responsibility for the collection, storage and movement of their items on public transport.
 Items must not pose safety hazards or inconveniences to drivers or other passengers, for example, by blocking walkways or seating areas.

 3 Non-foldable bikes can be attached to the bike racks fitted on the front of buses.
-In 2024, NZTA implemented a temporary restriction on bike racks on buses.
-Visit orc.govt.nz/orbus/ for the latest information about using bike racks on buses.